-- 1. Hand washing is a significant infection control measure which protects both the student and the client.
+- Hand washing is a "foundational component of infection prevention in all healthcare settings" (Glowicz, 2023, p.
+4).
 Students will wash their hands before donning gloves and immediately or as soon as feasible after removal of gloves or other personal protective equipment.
 Students will wash hands and any other skin with soap and water or flush mucous membranes with water immediately or as soon as feasible following contact with blood or OPIM.
 No nail polish or artificial fingernails are allowed during clinical activities.
 Jewelry has the potential to harbor microorganisms.
-Refer to individual program handbooks for specific guidelines regarding wearing jewelry during clinical activities. - Alcohol-based hand sanitizers are the most effective products for reducing the number of germs on the hands of healthcare providers.
-Antiseptic soaps and detergents are the next most effective and non-antimicrobial soaps are the least effective.
+Refer to individual program handbooks for specific guidelines regarding wearing jewelry during clinical activities. - Alcohol-based hand sanitizers (with at least 60% alcohol) are the most effective products and are the preferred method of hand hygiene in most clinical settings. - Antiseptic soaps and detergents are the next most effective and non-antimicrobial soaps are the least effective.